-Temple City Man, Daughter Convicted For Possession of Illegal Weapons Cache
+Temple City Man, Daughter Convicted for Possession of Illegal Weapons Cache

 The father is expected to receive a sentence of six years and eight months in state prison when he returns to Los Angeles County Superior Court for sentencing on April 8, prosecutors said in a written statement.
 Riley Ponder is expected to receive a year of probation and be ordered to complete 100 hours of community service.

-Among them were 12 assault weapons, 11 were “ghost guns” without serial numbers and two were fully automatic, short-barreled rifles, according to the DOJ.
+Among the firearms were 12 assault weapons, 11 “ghost guns” without serial numbers and two fully automatic, short-barreled rifles, according to the DOJ.

-The bust resulted from an investigation into Steven Ponder, who was already prohibited from possessing firearms following convictions in 1991 for possession of a machine gun and counterfeiting money
+The bust resulted from an investigation into Steven Ponder, who was already prohibited from possessing firearms following convictions in 1991 for possession of a machine gun and counterfeiting money.

-Department of Justice special agents went to the Ponders’ home to seek four guns which had been registered to him, but which he had failed to relinquish following his felony convictions, officials said.
+Department of Justice special agents went to the Ponders’ home to seek four guns that had been registered to the father, but which he had failed to relinquish following his felony convictions, officials said.

 In addition to the charges Steven Ponder pleaded no contest to, he was initially also charged with possession of ammunition by a felon, possession of a destructive device, possession of an assault weapon, possession of a machine gun and possession of a short-barreled rifle.
 He could have faced up to eight years in state prison if he had been convicted as originally charged at trial.

-Riley Ponders was initially charged with possession of an assault weapon, possession of a destructive device and prohibited transfer of firearms and could have faced five years in prison if she had been convicted as originally charged.
+Riley Ponder was initially charged with possession of an assault weapon, possession of a destructive device and prohibited transfer of firearms and could have faced five years in prison if she had been convicted as originally charged.